 RAKEL is the Swedish national digital communications system used by the emergency services and others in the fields of civil protection, public safety and security, emergency medical services and healthcare.
 It is the world's geographically largest TETRA public safety network.

-Many organisations rely on RAKEL
+Many organisations rely on Rakel

-RAKEL is shared by a large number of Swedish public safety organisations, such as the police, fire brigades, ambulances, civil defense, frontier guards, defense forces, customs, prison administration, social and health services and the navigation administration.
+Rakel is shared by a large number of Swedish public safety organisations, such as the police, fire brigades, ambulances, civil defense, frontier guards, defense forces, customs, prison administration, social and health services and the navigation administration.

-Roll-out for the network was completed in December 2010.
+The roll-out for the network was completed in December 2010.

-The Swedish public safety relies on RAKEL communications for everyday operations.
-In addition, communication over the network plays an important role in securing large events.
+Communication over the Rakel network plays an important role in securing large events as well.
 The 2015 Ski World Championships in Falun were just one example of such an event.